Sol-Client/client/README.md

 Here are the main features that are currently in the client:

 - A clean HUD inspired by Lunar.
+- Replay Mod.
+You will need to install FFmpeg yourself.
+This is completely unaffiliated to the original mod by Johni and CrushedPixel.
+If you encounter any issues, try reproducing them on the official Forge version, and if it happens there, report it on the [ReplayMod GitHub repositority](https://github.com/ReplayMod/ReplayMod).
+If it only happens on our version, report it here.
 - Freelook (automatically disabled on Hypixel), press "V" to activate.
 - Toggle sprint.
 - Smooth zoom.